HopStudios/react-project/README.md

 # React Project Builder

+This is an example add-on that I put together for EEConf 2022.
+You can view the slides to my talk here: https://docs.google.com/presentation/d/1bmyx4vKHIAoaojJXVIMvXI1MmYy_6BkmorWoyFZQinw/edit?usp=sharing

 ## Getting started

 You can use this builder in your local site built with docker, or on a remote server.
 You need to have `npm` installed.